oracle-livelabs/analytics-ai/redbull-twitter-sentiment-analysis/7-start-your-engines/start-your-engines.md

     ![npm run consumer result](images/npm-run-consumer-result.png "npm run consumer result")

     The first command starts the `consumer`.
 The second command reads the output made by the `consumer` process.
-The output is made to a file called `consumer`.
+The output is written to a file called `consumer`.
 This command will continue reading this output until stopped by using `Ctrl+C`.
-After you have observed that several `Queued tweets #...` messages are shown, you can exit the command with `Ctrl+C`.
+After you have observed the `Retrieving tweets...` message, you can exit the command using `Ctrl+C`.

     If you see a different output or error messages, please review the `Bearer Token` configuration steps [here](?lab=deploy-the-demo-code-to-the-ci#Task3:Configurethesourcecode).